 - Paper Trimmer – a ruler and paper cutter in one, this is a must-have for all scrapbookers.
 Make sure your cuts are straight and measurements correct with a good quality Paper Trimmer.

 When you are first getting into scrapbooking, don’t feel as if you need to invest in a whole bunch of pens and markers.
 The most important thing is to buy one or two high-quality pens intended for scrapbooking or journaling.

 This way, you can guarantee that the ink won’t damage your pages.
-I recommend starting with a couple high quality black pens.
+I recommend starting with high-quality black pens.

-You may notice that the pens are marked 01, 03 and 05.
+You may notice that the black pens in the picture above are marked 01, 03 and 05.
 This tells us the thickness of the nib.
 01 being the thinnest tip, 03 a medium, and 05 the thickest of the set.

 The pens I use and recommend are:

 Now on to the fun stuff!

 Stickers are often what come to mind when you think of scrapbook embellishments.
 There are whole aisles dedicated to them at stores like Michaels or Hobby Lobby.

 Stickers are only the beginning.
 The list of things you can use as an embellishment for your scrapbook pages can go on and on.
 Here are a few of the most common items used as scrapbook embellishments.